Products of Bessel functions and associated polynomials: Final Comments and Applications

 The use of the $U-$formalism has been proven to be a powerful tool allowing a very quick understanding of the various technicalities underlying the handling of products or powers of Bessel functions.\\

 We have noted in the introductory section that the use of straightforward algebraic manipulations allows the derivation of an expression yielding the integral of the product of two cylindrical Bessel functions.
-We have checked that the extension to the products of three or more is anyway feasible.\\
+We have checked that the extension to the products of three or more is anyway feasible.
+Regarding the case of an integral of the product of three Bessel functions we find